pierewoj/frisbee/README.md

 ## Usage

-It's pretty straightforward, see one of the test:
+It's pretty straightforward, see one of the tests:
 ```java
 // Arrange
 BlockFlatIndex idx = new BlockFlatIndex(2);